NormanColoma/suggestion-react-search-input/README.md

 * **minLength(number):** Specifies the length of the text entered before starting making suggestions.
 By default the length is fixed to 1 character. **Optional**

 * **persistent(boolean):** Indicates whether component should behave as persistent one or not.
 By default is set to false.

+## About positioning and displaying

+This component is being displayed with css flex, so positioning will be directly affected by the width you provide to the parent element wrapping this component.

+Besides the width of component is set to 400px.
+As long as you want to change this width, you can provide both, **inputClass** and **suggestionListClass** (bear in mind this overwritres all given styles).